 What is Apple’s Lockdown Mode and does it protect me at the border?

-Conclusion: Protecting Your Digital Privacy at the Border
+Conclusion: Protecting Your Border Phone Search Rights

 Darren Chaker emphasizes that individuals who prioritize privacy have several practical options when traveling internationally: not bringing sensitive devices, utilizing Apple’s Advanced Data Protection to encrypt and wipe data before crossing, or employing DOD-standard wiping utilities on a regular schedule.
 As the legal landscape continues to evolve—particularly with AI-driven forensic tools—staying informed about both legal rights and technical countermeasures is essential for maintaining digital privacy at U.S. borders and beyond.
 For additional border phone search analysis and Fourth Amendment protections, see Darren Chaker’s guide on phone search warrant law